What is the Evidence on D.A.R.E?

 Recent reformulations of the D.A.R.E. program have not shown successful results either.
 For example, the Take Charge of your Life program, delivered by D.A.R.E. officers was associated with significant increases in alcohol and cigarette use by program participants compared to a control group (Sloboda et al., 2009).

-While there is some evidence supportive of the “Keepin’ it REAL” curriculum as delivered by trained teachers, there has not been rigorous testing to date of the effectiveness of this new curriculum as delivered by police officers.
-Without convincing evidence of the success of this new curriculum, D.A.R.E. remains categorized as “What doesn’t work?”
+While there is some evidence supportive of the “Keepin’ it REAL” curriculum as delivered by trained teachers, there has not been rigorous testing to date of the effectiveness of this new curriculum as delivered by police officers (see Caputi & McLellan, 2017).
+Without convincing evidence of the success of this new curriculum, particularly with police involvement, D.A.R.E. remains categorized as “What doesn’t work?”